 For many years the Guildhall served a central role in the government of Chichester and has witnessed many dramatic moments.
 These include the trial of the great mystic poet and artist William Blake, who was accused of treason for no other reason than forcibly ejecting a drunken soldier from the garden of his house in Felpham – although his sympathies with revolutionaries in France and America might have had more than a little to do with the authorities’ over-reaction to this trifling matter.

-On a happier note, on Saturdays throughout the summer Chichester Guildhall makes a backdrop for hundreds of happy wedding photographs for people who have just got married in the registry office round the corner in North Street.
+On a happier note, on Saturdays throughout the summer Chichester Guildhall makes a backdrop for hundreds of happy wedding photographs for people who have just got married in the registry office (nearby, at 3 Orchard St, Chichester PO19 1DD).